AdaCore/spark2014/docs/lrm/source/packages.rst

      whose result is renamed [in an object renaming declaration]; or

-   * the actual parameter in a procedure call of which the corresponding formal parameter is of a non-scalar Volatile type; or
+   * the actual parameter in a procedure call of which the corresponding formal parameter is of a non-scalar effectively volatile type; or

    * the prefix of a ``slice``, ``selected_component``, ``indexed_component``,
      or ``attribute_reference`` which is itself a name occurring in a